Placer Community FoundationOur History and Our Community

 Our Roots Reach Back Over 70 Years

-Our history reaches back over 68 years to when the Auburn Community Foundation was created in 1948 as a private foundation by the caring, forward-looking Beecher family.
+Our history reaches back nearly 70 years to when the Auburn Community Foundation was created in 1948 as a private foundation by the caring, forward-looking Beecher family.
 But the story of Placer Community Foundation starts in 2005, when a few visionary residents from among our county’s communities did something brilliant for all of us.
 They imagined something that hadn’t been here before — a public foundation belonging to everyone, where generous people could go to get expert support and hear creative ideas that would help them to amplify and achieve their charitable intentions.

 They pictured a prudently managed organization overseen by a diverse board of civic leaders, where donations could be invested together to grow, where anyone could become a donor, and where donors became true philanthropists—able over time to grant out even more than they had put in, and able at any moment to call on a team of professionals with a knowledge of the community’s needs and resources that truly runs deep.

 Their idea was, and is, your Placer Community Foundation.
 The secure, well-managed public resource they envisioned is now a multi-million dollar consortium of funds and, with your help, in only ten short years the Foundation has grown so it can be deployed to tackle our region’s most urgent challenges and seize promising opportunities to improve lives throughout Placer County and beyond.

 Donors at PCF have organized their philanthropy to help some of the neediest in our community.
 Whether it be to provide fresh food and produce to our hungry, teaching our young people to read, providing computers to foster youth, expanding arts programming or protecting animals and our wild and scenic areas, donors at PCF are having an impact.